Among Trump associates, concern and frustration over Donald Jr. crisis

 Among even Republicans, there was dismay at the turn of events.

-Conservative author Quin Hillyer wrote in a blog post that Trump should step down for cozying up to Russia. (here)
+Conservative author Quin Hillyer wrote in a blog post that Trump should step down for cozying up to Russia.
+(The blog link is here)

 "The American people absolutely cannot trust Trump’s objectivity about Russian intentions and Russian actions," Hillyer wrote.
 "This is an utterly untenable situation.
 For the good of the country, Trump must lance the boil, and resign."